-Celebrating employee birthdays never gets old.
-Between the confetti, balloons, and cake, office birthday parties offer employees a brief respite from their day-to-day, not to mention an opportunity to appreciate peers.
+Celebrating office birthdays never gets old.
+Between the confetti, balloons, and cake, celebrating birthdays in the office offer employees a brief respite from their day-to-day, not to mention an opportunity to appreciate their peers.

 “We celebrate each employee’s birthday with lunch at the office (from the place of their choice) and dessert.
 We decorate the conference room and give the honoree a birthday card signed by everyone in the office.
 During lunch, we talk about the honoree’s birthday plans and enjoy each other’s company.”

 “Each month, our offices have monthly birthday parties to celebrate those who had a birthday that month.
 However, our WFH policy is flexible, so we also have a number of employees who work remotely full-time.
 We do something extra special for them to ensure that they feel special on their birthday.
 Each of our remote employees is sent a custom mug with a hand-illustrated portrait and card wishing them a happy birthday."

 “Our company has a monthly All-Hands meeting in our common area.
 We go over exciting things happening, have a different department present what they’re working on, and cover the usual housekeeping stuff.
 At the end of each meeting, our CEO reads off a list of everyone with a birthday that month and has them come to the front of the room.
 As a group they’re sung to and everyone enjoys some kind of company-provided treat."